18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 * Under Document Search, you’ll see a list of your “open” authorizations (i.e. your authorizations that don’t have vouchers yet).

 * Hit the pencil button to select the authorization you’d like to be reimbursed for.
-You will be moved onto the next step, [Naming your Voucher](#naming-your-voucher) on the **Document Information** screen.
+You will be moved onto the next step, [Reviewing and completing trip information](#completing-trip-information) on the **Document Information** screen.

 * **TIP**: If you can't figure out which authorization is your recent trip by name, look at the departure date column.